jamesonsaunders/Grocery-List/README.md

 The main topic for the livestream was creating this grocery list app.

-If you haven't already, check out the [Jami Bot YouTube Channel](https://youtube.com/c/JamiBot) for web development tutorials.
+If you haven't already, check out the [Jameson Saunders YouTube Channel](https://youtube.com/c/JamesonSaunders) for web development tutorials.

 ## Installation